JustinAngelson/CentralMemoryHub/README.md

 # Central Memory Hub

-A Python-based Central Memory Hub using Flask, SQLite, and Pinecone to store, manage, and search structured and unstructured data via embeddings.
+A sophisticated Central Memory Hub using Python, Flask, PostgreSQL, and Pinecone to store, manage, and search structured and unstructured data via embeddings.
+Enhanced with multi-agent communication and knowledge management capabilities.

 ## Features

-- SQLite database for storing structured data
+- PostgreSQL database with advanced data models
 - OpenAI integration for generating embeddings
 - Pinecone Vector Database for storing and searching embeddings
-- Complete Flask API endpoints with authentication
+- Comprehensive REST API with authentication
+- Multi-agent session and communication tracking
+- Knowledge indexing and decision logging
+- Organizational state management
+- Experimental tracking for agent learning
+- User insights for behavior analysis
+- Memory linking between structured and vector data
 - User-friendly web interface for managing data

+## Database Migration

+The system has been migrated from SQLite to PostgreSQL for improved scalability, performance, and advanced data type support.
+The migration includes:

+- Preservation of all existing data from the original SQLite database
+- Enhanced schema with JSONB fields for flexible data storage
+- Proper indexing strategies for performance optimization
+- Foreign key relationships between related data models
+- UUID-based identifiers for all tables

+## Multi-Agent Communication Architecture

+The system now includes comprehensive support for multi-agent orchestration:

+### Agent Sessions
+Track when and what each agent does during interactions:
+- Session management with start/end timestamps
+- Current focus tracking
+- Context tagging for organized memory access

+### Message Logging
+Record all inter-agent and agent-user communications:
+- Structured message types (instruction, status_update, handoff, question)
+- Complete conversation history within sessions
+- Sender/receiver relationships

+### Knowledge Management
+- Term indexing with relevance scoring
+- Source tracking for knowledge provenance
+- Synonym management for flexible retrieval

+### Decision Tracking
+- Log all agent decisions with impact assessment
+- Context preservation for decision traceability
+- Reversal possibility tracking

 ## API Usage

-The Memory Hub provides a RESTful API that can be accessed using the OpenAPI schema below.
-This can be used with Custom GPTs or other applications to interact with the Memory Hub.
+The Memory Hub provides a comprehensive RESTful API that can be accessed using the OpenAPI schema.
+This can be used with Custom GPTs or other applications to interact with the Memory Hub and support multi-agent workflows.

 ## OpenAPI Schema for Custom GPT Integration